dunkelstern/DSTStorageEngine/Readme.md

 ## How to use

+1. Add all files from the `StorageEngine` subfolder to your project
-1. Import the header file
+2. Import the header file

         #import "DSTStorageEngine.h"

-2. Link your binary against `libsqlite3.dylib` (works like every other framework)
+3. Link your binary against `libsqlite3.dylib` (works like every other framework)
-3. Create a context (named `test.sqlite` in your documents directory)
+4. Create a context (named `test.sqlite` in your documents directory)

     	PersistenceContext *persist = [[PersistenceContext alloc]
     	                                initWithDatabase:@"test.sqlite"];

-4. Create a `DSTPersistenceObject` subclass to contain your model object:
+5. Create a `DSTPersistenceObject` subclass to contain your model object:

         #import "DSTPersistentObject.h"